 PPL intends to continue to expand the number of Pizza Pizza and Pizza 73 Restaurants that will be included in the Royalty Pool.
 At the same time, Management expects that certain restaurants may be closed from time to time, consistent with historical experience.
-Pursuant to the Licence and Royalty Agreements, the Royalty Pool will be adjusted annually in order to account for the opening and closing of Pizza Pizza Restaurants during the preceding year.
+Pursuant to the Licence and Royalty Agreements,

-As described below, an increase in the number of Pizza Pizza and Pizza 73 Restaurants in the Royalty Pool may result in an increase of the Class B and Class D Exchange Multiplier, respectively, meant to reflect the value to the Partnership of the increase in System Sales and the corresponding increase in the Royalty.
+As described below, an increase in the number of Pizza Pizza and Pizza 73 Restaurants in the Royalty Pool may result in an increase of the Class B Exchange Multiplier and Class D Exchange Multiplier, respectively, meant to reflect the value to the Partnership of the increase in System Sales and the corresponding increase in the Royalty.
 Conversely, a reduction in the number of Pizza Pizza and Pizza 73 Restaurants in the Royalty Pool may result in the payment by PPL to the Partnership of an amount meant to reflect the reduction in System Sales and the corresponding decrease in the Royalty.

 The following is a summary only of the manner in which these adjustments are to be calculated and implemented.
-Reference should be made to each of the two Licence and Royalty Agreements and the Amended and Restated Limited Partnership Agreement for the full text of these adjustment provisions.
+Reference should be made to each of the two Licence and Royalty Agreements and the Amended and Restated Limited Partnership Agreement, available on SEDAR at www.sedar.com, for the full text of these adjustment provisions.